 Pros

-• Built-in agency & staffing automation
+• Built-in agency and staffing automation

-• CRM + workflow automation for placements
+• CRM plus workflow automation for placements

-• Strong visibility into submissions and placements
+• Strong view into submissions and placements

 Cons